The Unthinkable (2018 film)

-The Unthinkable (Den blomstertid nu kommer) is a 2018 Swedish thriller disaster war movie produced by Crazy Pictures, starring Christoffer Nordenrot, Lisa Henni, Jesper Barkselius and Pia Halvorsen.
+The Unthinkable (Den blomstertid nu kommer) is a 2018 Swedish thriller disaster war film produced by Crazy Pictures, starring Christoffer Nordenrot, Lisa Henni, Jesper Barkselius and Pia Halvorsen.
 The film imagines a scenario in which Sweden is invaded during a rainy summer.

 Plot

-In 2005, Alex lives in a village with his mother and his aggressive, unloving father Björn.
-His mother leaves the family, and Alex's closest friend Anna moves to Stockholm.
-Alex decides to leave his father and moves to a relative.
+In 2005, Alex lives in a village with his mother Klara and his cruel, unloving father Björn.
+Klara finally leaves the family, Alex's closest friend Anna moves to Stockholm, and Alex moves in with his uncle.

-Ten years later, Alex lives in Stockholm and is now a famous pianist.
-During Midsummer, there are multiple explosions in Stockholm.
-Alex splits with his manager and decides to go back to his home village to buy the church piano he and Anna used to play on when they were younger.
-There, Alex meets Anna again who has moved back to the village.
-The attacks on Sweden worsen to include people recklessly driving and crashing cars in the rainy summer.
-The electricity and mobile networks are hit and become unavailable.
+Ten years later, Alex has become a famous musician in Stockholm.
+During Midsummer, the city is struck by multiple explosions, one of which kills his mother.
+Alex splits with his manager and goes back to his home village to buy the church piano that he and Anna used to play when they were younger.
+There, Alex again meets Anna, who has moved back to the village.
+When he learns that she has a husband, Kim, and daughter, Elin, he angrily departs.